BarquistLab/DAE_architecture_exploration/README.md

 10 example networks of the 2000-1000-(50) architecture are already provided in the Networks/ folder.
 These networks were run to 154 epochs, and so this parameter (epcs) must be changed in the DAE_params.py script before this step can be run.
 The resulting vectors are saved in the BN\_activations/ folder.

 Now that we have these bottleneck node vectors, we'd like to perform enrichment analysis to determine their biological significance.
-For this, we compute the probabilities of each enriched gene sets based on the hypergeometric distribution, and then correct for multiple hypotheis testing using the Benjamini-Hochberg method.
+For this, we compute the probabilities of each enriched gene set based on the hypergeometric distribution, and then correct for multiple hypotheis testing using the Benjamini-Hochberg method.

 A collection of gene sets for enrichment are already provided in the E\_coli\_PRECISE2\_features.ftr file.
+We have also provided these same gene sets in the file Known\_gene\_sets.csv so that users can easily explore their contents.

 Note that which network ensemble to examine is specified by the file_name variable, and is currently set to look for an ensemble of 10 2000-1000-(50) networks trained to 154 epochs.